THE-Engineering/export-from-the-ums-import-to-auth0/docs/validation.md

 Validation produces a set of JSON files.
 All except one of those files is a _diff_ between other JSON files

+_All data managed by this application_ is encrypted and must be decrypted for use.
+In **Production** you must retrieve them from the container

+You can decrypt JSON files at the command line in your development environment with [@sequencemedia/crypto](https://github.com/sequencemedia/crypto)[^1]

+## Parameters

 - _Users_ `1` validates fields and values in THE UMS users source
 - _Users by users imports_ `2` is a diff of THE UMS users and the users dispatched to Auth0
 - _Users by users exports_ `3` is a diff of THE UMS users and the users retrieved from Auth0